Benjamin-Wise - Divisional Instructions

 Interpreters:

 An interpreter will not be provided by the Court for hearings before the Magistrate, except for in a Department of Revenue (DOR) proceeding.
 If an interpreter is needed for a party or a witness, it shall be the responsibility of the party needing same to provide a disinterested, qualified interpreter.
-For further information or for assistance locating an interpreter, please visit Court Interpreters.
+For further information or for assistance locating an interpreter, please visit the link at Court Interpreters.

 Documents Filed in the State E-Portal: